badonnthedeer/AnthroTraits/README.md

     Your body's frame is well-built for carrying weight.
     </li>
     <li><h2>Bug-o-ssieur</h2>
-    You don't gain unhappiness when eating bugs.
+    You don't gain unhappiness or boredom when eating bugs.
     </li>
     <li><h2>Bull Rush</h2>
     When sprinting, knock zombies over at a cost of extra endurance.